-<OtherFees> elements, but you're able to provide all required components as a single number, your price is considered "all inclusive."
-When providing all-inclusive rates in your Hotel Price Feed, you must set the
+<OtherFees> elements, but you're able to provide all required components as a single number, your price is considered "all-inclusive."
+When providing all-inclusive rates in your price list, you must set the

 all_inclusive attribute to

-When providing an all-inclusive rate, it is the expectation that both the
+When providing an all-inclusive rate, it's the expectation that both the

 <OtherFees> fields are sent with values equal to "0".
 If a non-zero value is received for

-<OtherFees> fields for an all-inclusive baserate, the price update will throw an error and will not be saved.
+<OtherFees> fields for an all-inclusive base rate, the price update will throw an error and won't be saved.

 In this case, your rates are displayed only in markets outside of the United States, Canada, and Israel.
 Google won't show your rates to users in the United States, Canada, and Israel, except in cases where you're the only provider for a hotel in the search results.